sajjadh47/adv-geoip-redirect/readme.txt

 3. Import & Export Section

 == Changelog ==
+= 2.1.1 =
+- Added a new feature where you can disable redirections for logged-in admins.
 = 2.1.0 =
 - Now it supports proxy server multiple IP detection.
 = 2.0.9 =